bluefox-email/bluefox.email-mcp/README.md

 ## Limitations

-- **Sandbox projects** can only send to verified email addresses - a bluefox.email account restriction, not something this server changes.
 - **No date-range filtering** on list tools - "campaigns from this month" relies on the agent filtering the returned list itself, since the API only supports exact-match filters.
 - **Templates** can be listed, renamed, or have their subject/preview text/tags updated, and a new one can be